 - Symptoms not unlike a stroke, like temporary paralysis and muscle weakness Not like a stroke but like a temporary paralysis and muscle weakness

 This type of dementia also shares many of the symptoms that Alzheimer’s disease has.
 Additionally, people with Lewy bodies dementia may have the following additional symptoms:

 While Alzheimer’s is the most common type of dementia in people under age 65, frontotemporal dementia is typically found in a higher ratio of these people than in older adults.
 Most of this type of dementia is diagnosed in people aged 45-65.
 The early symptoms of this type of dementia are the following:

 - Changes in personality, showing cold feelings or lack of empathy towards others

-- Inappropriate social behaviour, like making inappropriate jokes due to lack of awareness.
+- Inappropriate social behavior, like making inappropriate jokes due to lack of awareness.
 Some people may end up withdrawing socially because of this

-- Showing obsessive behaviour towards certain acts like overeating.
+- Showing obsessive behavior towards certain acts like overeating.

 To sum up

 Dementia is a progressive disease culminating in various conditions that can negatively affect the brain.
 Therefore, recognizing dementia early is crucial, and you can only do this if you know of the warning signs to look out for.
 We have discussed all the signs and symptoms of dementia, whether they be general symptoms or symptoms of each type.